anagha-google/composer2-basic-orchestration/03-hello-world-dag.md

 --environment $COMPOSER_ENV_NM  --location $LOCATION \
 --source hello-world-dag.py
 ```

+This will copy the DAG Python script to the Cloud Composer GCS DAG bucket, and will get imported and execute immediately (as per the code).

 ## 4. Switch to the Cloud Composer Airflow Web UI and execute the DAG and check results

 The deployment automatically launches a DAG.
 Navigate to the DAG run and go to logs, you shuld see something like this-
 ```
+INFO - Hello World!, DAG run ID =  2
 ```